HeidiSteen/azure-search-static-web-app/README.md

 ## Download sample repository

+1. On GitHub, fork the repository.

-1. In a terminal, use git to fork and clone this repository to your local computer:
+1. In a terminal, use git to clone this repository to your local computer:

     ```bash
     git clone https://github.com/Azure-Samples/azure-search-static-web-app